|

 •Alternative feeding paths - Get optimized switching suggestions based on load, voltage drop and appliance type.

-The bays in primary substations and the bays in secondary substations can be assigned with a color.
-The color selection is important to get the best visual separation between different bays with different feeding.
+Primary substation bays and (if applicable) secondary substation groups can be assigned a color.
+The choice of color is important to get the best visual separation for different bays at different feeds.

 Assigning a bay color is available in different ways depending on the customer configuration.
 In the standard case, the color is defined directly in the attribute form for the bay.